 The Pixel 3 XL pulls off portraits both front and back that are generally better than rivals - despite those rivals claiming to use more lenses for more data.
 The Pixel also delivers HDR shots and an evenness that embarrasses some others.
 Shots can be a little cool and it will get the white balance confused under artificial lighting on occasion - but it's generally a leading smartphone experience.

-Night Sight has changed the game, and while Huawei has really changed gear to offer a better camera experience, the Pixel 3 XL laughs at the efforts of the iPhone and Samsung - market leaders who have been wrong-footed.
+Night Sight has changed the game, and while Huawei has really changed gear to offer a better camera experience, the Pixel 3 XL laughs at the efforts of many, and the huge camera overhaul of the iPhone 11 Pro rights some of those wrongs.

 The notch also houses that wide-angle selfie camera and that's a good thing.
 While others offer wide-selfie options, none actually delivers it as well as the dedicated lens on the front of the Pixel 3.